jesslilly/EntitySearch/README.md

 	TODO: Provide example

 ## Assumptions
-1. Devs will not want to create new data structures to use EntitySearch.
+1. Developers will not want to create new data structures to use EntitySearch.
-2. Therefore, localStorage will suffice for recent tracking.
+1. Therefore, localStorage will suffice for recent tracking.
 But, recents will be different across user devices...
+1. Developers do not want libraries that have tons of dependencies.
+Therefore, this is written in pure javascript instead of jQuery.
+Also other libraries like underscore are not used.

 ## TODOs
 ### Necessary